 48. Making sure limo drivers actually make it to their location instead of getting lost.

-49. Setting up chairs (or drying them) at the last moment so the couple can be wed outside (when it had previously rained)
+49. Setting up chairs (or drying them) at the last moment so the couple can have their ceremony outside (when it had previously rained).

 50. Uncorking all the champagne because the caterer is too slow and it’s five minutes until the toast!